aparana/aparana.github.io/_posts/2021-11-29-Product-PR.markdown

 ---

+This is an attemp to write an example PR doc for a new feature (a practice followed at Amazon)

 ##### Heading:
 Intelligent Compose (for Xmail currently)
 > short name for the product that the target customers will understand